ClinicalTrials.Veeva

 To the best of knowledge studies using PRP for uterine scars treatment have not been published.
 Due to the aforementioned, the aim of our study is to learn the effect of PRP use on uterine scar healing.

-Material and Methods This is a prospective randomized single blinded study that will be conducted in a single tertiary medical center.
-Study population will include: A. women planned to undergo elective cesarean delivery at term with singleton pregnancy; and B. women undergoing uterine scar repair due to uterine scar defect following cesarean delivery.
+This is a prospective randomized single blinded study.
+Study population will include all women planned to undergo elective cesarean delivery at term with singleton pregnancy.
 Women meeting inclusion criteria will be offered to participate in the study.
-After signing informed consent, block randomization will be separately completed for each study population for one of two groups: A- administration of PRP following uterine incision repair, B - no administration of PRP on the uterine incision.
+After signing informed consent, block randomization will be completed, including: A- administration of PRP following uterine incision repair, B - administration of placebo (0.9% normal saline) on the uterine incision.
 Women will be blinded to the group they have been randomized to.
 Blood will be drawn to all women 30 minutes before operation for platelet count and preparation of PRP (in case randomization was for group A).
 All operations will be performed by highly skilled surgeons of the same team.
 All other stages of operations will be similar in both of the groups.
-Operative and post-operative data will be collected from the medical files including: operation duration, estimated blood loss, operation complications (hypotension, bladder gut or vascular perforation), post-operative complications (hemorrhage, endometritis, vascular - thromboembolic event, ileus).
-All women will be invited to the gynecologic clinics six months post operation for trans-vaginal sonographic evaluation of the uterine scar.
+Operative and post-operative data will be collected from the medical files, including operation duration, estimated blood loss, operation complications (hypotension, bladder gut or vascular perforation), post-operative complications (hemorrhage, endometritis, vascular - thromboembolic event, ileus).
+All women will be invited to the gynecologic clinics at six weeks, 3 months and 6 months post operation for trans-vaginal sonographic evaluation of the uterine scar.
 Measurement will include uterine scar residual myometrial thickness (RMT), adjacent myometrial thickness (AMT), depth, length, and RMT/AMT ratio.

 Women's reports regarding possibility of uterine scar defect symptoms (heavy menstrual bleeding, intermenstrual spotting, pelvic pain) will additionally be collected on follow-up visit